Chester Zoo is committed to upholding your privacy and taking care with your personal data as a valued customer, member and user of our website.

 To effectively manage a membership contract, we collect and maintain different types of personal information in respect of those who are purchasing or receiving a membership.
 Personal data including name, address, date of birth, telephone number; email address, bank account details, method and date of payments, contact details of a carer, Gift Aid status and member’s photos.

-One of your member benefits is to receive a copy of Z magazine, but if you would prefer not to just let us know.
+One of your member benefits is to receive our digital members magazine every quarter, but if you would prefer not to just let us know.

 We are legally obliged to keep any financially related personal information for seven years, other personal information is deleted one year post membership with photographs being deleted six months after you membership has lapsed.

 Chester Zoo App